hashicorp/vault-helm/README.md

 file.
 These are also fully documented directly on the [Vault website](https://www.vault.io/docs/platform/k8s/helm.html).

+### Using auto-unseal

+Starting with Vault 1.0-beta, auto-unseal features are now included in the open source version on Vault.
+In order to use these features, users must ensure that the Vault configuration is provided with the appropriate credentials and authorizations to access the APIs needed for the given key provider, as well as the necessary keys created before hand.

 ## Testing

 The Helm chart ships with both unit and acceptance tests.